MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Allophonic variation in vowels

-The distinction between open-mid /e/ and /o/ and their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are in complementary distribution.
+Open-mid /e/ and /o/ and their close-mid counterparts /ɛ/ and /ɔ/ only contrast in open syllables with primary stress.
+In all other environments, they are in complementary distribution.

 - Unstressed /e ~ ɛ/ is pronounced as \[e\] in open syllables and before coda /j/, but not when adjacent to /j/.
 It is pronounced as \[ɛ\] when adjacent to /j/ as well as in all closed syllables.
 - Unstressed /o ~ ɔ/ is pronounced as \[o\] in open syllables and before coda /j/, and it is pronounced as \[ɔ\] in all other closed syllables.